 Once present, the species disperse rapidly and are very difficult to control.

 HabitatTop of page

-All species within the U. tepperianum s. lat. species complex are associated with the habitats occupied by their host plant species.
-Depending on the host species ranges, species within the U. tepperianum s. lat. species complex occupy Mediterranean, temperate and tropical climatic zones.
+All of the gall forming Uromycladium spp. are associated with the habitats occupied by their host plant species.
+Depending on the host species ranges, species occupy Mediterranean, temperate and tropical climatic zones.
 A number of these host species have been introduced to various regions in the world where they are cultivated for many purposes, including timber and pulp, tannin production, ornamentals, and agroforestry.
 In certain regions, the host plants have become serious invaders of natural habitats and areas disturbed for agricultural purposes.

 In their natural habitat, these taxa may be common and widespread (e.g. U. morrisii), or rare and/or localized on their host plants (e.g. U. woodii).
 In the latter case, some species may well qualify for red data status.
 Where common, they impact on the population dynamics of their hosts, and are an integral component of the associated ecosystems.

 Where host plants have been deliberately planted, and are considered useful plants, the associated rust species can cause economically damaging disease, for example U. falcatariae on Falcataria moluccana.
 Where the host plants have become invaders, the associated rust species can be valuable biological control agents, for example U. morrisii for the biological control of Acacia saligna in South Africa.

 |Terrestrial||Managed||Managed forests, plantations and orchards||Principal habitat||Harmful (pest or invasive)|